cavo789/docker_xdebug/readme.md

   ![index during the debugging](./images/debug_step_by_step.png)

 The execution has been suspended on the highlighted line.
 Just press <kbd>F5</kbd> in vscode to continue the execution of the script (and go to the next breakpoint if there is one).

+### Work remotely, in the container

+You can start Visual Code and work locally (on your host) or remotely (directly inside the Docker image).
+Working remotely will give you a better debugging experience since, remotely also means that you'll have access to the `~/vendor` folder f.i.

+Working remotely will also use the definition of the `devcontainer.json` file to correctly configure vscode.

+Concretely: in vscode, press <kbd>CTRL</kbd>-<kbd>P</kbd> to get access to the command palette and select `Remote-Containers: Reopen in Container`.

 ### Show the debug pane and play with a variable